mirzafahad/mirzafahad.github.io/_posts/2020-06-23-tflite-stm32-part2.md

 One of the optimization for hardware is quantization.
 In simple terms, fractional number (float, double) operations are expensive in microcontrollers.
 Input, output, weights, and biases are all float numbers.
 You might think converting these values into integer will reduce the model accuracy but in reality, most of the time, it is negligible.
 Of course, it will widely vary depending on the applications.
 But for our case, it is fine.

 The `tf.lite.Optimize.DEFAULT` option will do its best to improve size and latency.
 This option will only quantize just the weights and not input and output.
-In my case, the output shows the file size is 2532 bytes (~2.5KB).
+In my case, the output shows the file size is 2532 bytes (~2.5KB). _Noice_!

 Let's save the model: